Is bound to have a net return if you hurry (6)

 'you hurry' is the definition.

 'hasten' can be an answer for 'hurry' (I've seen this before).
-I'm not certain of the 'you' bit.
+I'm not sure about the 'you' bit.

 'is bound to have a net return' is the wordplay.

-'is bound to' becomes 'has' (I can't explain this - if you can you should give a lot more credence to this answer).
+'is bound to' becomes 'has' (I can't explain this - if you can you should believe this answer much more).

 'have' is a charade indicator (letters next to each other).

-'return' says the letters should be written in reverse.
+'return' shows that the letters should be reversed in order.

 'has'+'ten'='HASTEN'